tindyc/crypto_course/TESTING.md

 ![Shopping bag](README/images/shopping-bag-test.png)

 b.
 As a shopper I want to be able to modify the quantity of items in the bag before checkout.
 * Navigated to the bag template after adding a few items.
 Changed the amount of items for each by using the selector.
 Tested the remove option to ensure that the item was removed from the bag.
 Checked if the global cost and shipping was updated.
 The site acted as expected and updated the number of items as well as the global and shipping costs.
-Shows 200 code in the terminal.
 ![Modify items quantity](README/images/update-item-quantity-test.png)

 c.
 As a shopper I want to be able to buy products by card safely.